thelegendofmario/open-scouting/README.md

 ```

 ## Contributing
 Contributions are welcome to this project!
-Please see the [issues](https://github.com/nfoert/open-scouting/issues) page for any current bugs or features that need implemented.
+Please see the [issues](https://github.com/nfoert/open-scouting/issues) page or the [roadmap](ROADMAP.md) for any current bugs or features that need implemented.

 When contributing, please fork this repository (ensure you uncheck the "Copy the `main` branch only check box, this gives you access to the `development` branch with the latest changes)